vtex/development-guidelines/README.md

 **Step 6.** Test your improvement on the *beta* environment (vtexcommercebeta).
 If you find bugs,  go to your *change branch* back to step 2.
 Otherwise, continue to step 7.

 **Step 7.** Open a Pull Request and ask for a review.
 PRs are our friends.
-They ensure that we share knowledge, raise the bar of our code quality, and eventually find bugs.
+They ensure that we raise the bar of our code quality, find bugs and share knowledge with our peers.
 After your PR is approved, go to Step 8.

 **Step 8.** Do it a *release commit* in the *change branch* using the releasy.
 - Add a *minor* version in case of a "feature" or "update": `releasy minor --stable`